-"Most people understand XLAs as focusing on the outcomes and experience-based outcomes".
-Pasi and Sami round up a variety of definitions, from many different organisations across the world, to bring to you the baseline of what an XLA is.
+"Most people understand XLAs as focusing on the experience-based outcomes of IT services".
+Pasi and Sami round up a variety of definitions, from many different organisations across the world, to bring to you the baseline of what XLAs are.

 Pasi Nikkanen: Welcome to HappyToday podcast.
 This is a podcast for those who want to improve service experience of internal services.
 If you use ServiceNow, or other enterprise service management system and this is for you.